docsforadobe/javascript-tools-guide/docs/user-interface-tools/control-objects.md

 `listItemObj.toString()`

 For [ListItem](types-of-controls.md#listitem) controls only.
-Retrieves the value of this item’s text property as a string.
+Retrieves the value of this item's text property as a string.

 Returns a String.